andrewcberkley/EarthTimeR/README.md

 ## Auth

-It is highly recommend that users install the [`tidyverse`](https://www.tidyverse.org/) opinionated collection of R packages designed for data science as these packages provide the foundation for the `EarthTimeR` package and thus share an underlying approach design philosophy, grammar, and data structures; moreover, to interact with your EarthTime layers sheet, the `EarthTimeR` package draws specifically on functions found in the `googlesheets4` and `googledrive` packages.
+It is highly recommend that users install the [`tidyverse`](https://www.tidyverse.org/) opinionated collection of R packages designed for data science as these packages provide the foundation for the `EarthTimeR` package and thus share an underlying approach design philosophy, grammar, and data structures; moreover, to interact with your EarthTime layers sheet, the `EarthTimeR` package draws specifically on functions found in the `googledrive` and `googlesheets4` packages.

+`googlesheets4` wraps the Sheets API v4, which lets you read, write, and format data in Sheets.
+The Sheets API is very focused on spreadsheet-oriented data and metadata, i.e. (work)sheets and cells; moreover, the Sheets API offers practically no support for file-level operations, other than basic spreadsheet creation.
+There is no way to delete, copy, or rename a Sheet or to place it in a folder or to change its sharing permissions; therefore, the `EarthTimeR` package relies on the `tidyverse`, and specifically its wrapped [`googledrive`](https://googledrive.tidyverse.org) to use the Drive API for all of this.

+Another reason `EarthTimeR` was built on top of the `googlesheets4` and `googledrive` packages together is for ease of file (Sheet) identification.
+The `googlesheets4` package requires you to specify the target Sheet by its ID, not by its name.
+That’s because the underlying APIs only accept file IDs.
+But the `googledrive package` offers lots of support for navigating between human-friendly file names and their associated IDs.
+This support applies to all files on Drive and, specifically, to Sheets.

+Therefore, it was on natural to use both `googledrive` and `googlesheets4` together when building the `EarthTimeR' package.

 Before getting started, it is recommend that you first attach both aforementioned packages.